In This Article

 Frangipani is a fragrant flowering tree, also known as plumeria.
-The oil of the colorful flower, also known as the Hawaiian Lei flower, has been used in perfumery since the sixteenth century, usually as a top or heart note.
+The oil of the colorful flower, also known as the Hawaiian Lei flower, has been used in perfumery since the 16th century, usually as a top or heart note.
+The flowers from a frangipani tree are either white, yellow, pink, or multi-color.

 Where It's Found